-It is known that batteries MacBook have a very high autonomy compared to other models of laptops on the market.
-The newest MacBook Pro 13-inch and 15-inch models have a range of up to 10 hours in browsing or iTunes and to 30 days in standby.
+It is known that batteries MacBook they have a very high autonomy compared to other laptop models on the market.
+The newest models of MacBook Pro 13-inch and 15-inch have a range of up to 10 hours in browsing or iTunes and to 30 days in standby.

-About the correct use and how to extend the life of a MacBook battery, MacBook Air or MacBook Pro I talked about in this article: MacBook Battery, MacBook Pro / Air - Proper use and service life.
+About the correct use and how to increase the life of a battery MacBook, MacBook Air or MacBook Pro I also talked in this article: Battery MacBook, MacBook Pro / Air - Proper use and lifespan.

 Apple classifies battery health (Battery Health) According to number of loading cycles (Cycle Count).
 The higher the number of these charge cycles, the more battery present higher signs of wear and he will have one lower autonomy.

-A MacBook battery can have the status of the condition of use: Normal, Replace Soon, Replace Now or Service Battery.
+A battery of MacBook may have the statuses of the condition of use: Normal, Replace Soon, Replace Now or Service Battery.
 What each battery status means in this article: MacBook Battery Status - Service Battery, Replace Now, Replace Soon, Normal.

-As we know how many charging cycles the battery of a MacBook had (Power Cycle Count Information - Health Battery Status)
+How do we know how many charge cycles a battery had MacBook (Power Cycle Count Information - Health Battery Status)

 2. In "System Report"We go to the menu"Hardware”→“Power".
-On the left side you will find all information regarding battery status, resources and energy settings.
+On the left side is displayed all the information regarding the battery status, resources and energy settings.
 Under the "Health Information”We find the number of charging cycles and the state of the battery.

 "Cycle Count: NEVER","Service Battery".
-However, the battery life is quite good, successfully resisting up to 3 hours in browsing or iTunes, with a brightness of about 80%.
+However, the battery life is quite good, successfully lasting up to 3 hours in browsing or iTunes, with a brightness of about 80%.

-What does a battery charge cycle of a MacBook (Battery Cycle Count) mean and how long the battery limit can be used
+What does a battery charge cycle mean?
+MacBook (Battery Cycle Count) and up to which cycle limit the battery can be used

 In the scenario where you use 50% from 100% battery charge level on the first day, then charge the notebook, it will be considered a charge cycle only if the same scenario happens the next day.
 That is, load up to 100%, then drop the level of 50%.

-The charging cycles do not necessarily reflect the health of the battery.
-Apple has released a list of the maximum charging cycles supported by a MacBook.
-All models MacBook Pro, MacBook si MacBook Air from 2010 or newer, supports up to 1000 cycles loading. models older than 2010 supporting between 300 and 500 loading cycles.
+Charging cycles do not necessarily reflect the health of the battery.
+Apple has published a list of the maximum load cycles supported by a MacBook.
+All models of MacBook Pro, MacBook si MacBook Air from 2010 or newer, supports up to 1000 cycles loading. models older than 2010 supporting between 300 and 500 loading cycles.

-However, it is very likely that a MacBook will reach a critical battery condition (Service Battery) and a lower number of charging cycles.
-As is the case with the MacBook Pro Mid.
+However, it is very possible that a MacBook to reach a critical state of the battery (Service Battery) and a smaller number of charging cycles.
+As is our case with MacBook Pro Mid.
 2012, which has only 340 cycles.
-But this notebook has been used for many hours, almost daily, connected to the outlet.
-Although the charging cycles were few for 7 years of hard operation, that does not mean that time has not left its mark on the battery.How used is the battery of a MacBook, MacBook Air or MacBook Pro (Charging Cycles)
+But this notebook has been used for many hours, almost every day, plugged in.
+Although the charging cycles were few for 7 years of hard operation, that does not mean that time has not left its mark on the battery.How do we know how used a battery is MacBook, MacBook Air or MacBook Pro (Charging Cycles)